isunp/terraform-aws-template/README.md

 3. Installs `JQ` and sets up the `AWS credentials`
 4. Set up the github repo credentials for the terraform modules
 3. Initialize Terraform, perform a security scan with Checkov, and validate Terraform configurations with `terraform validate -no-color`.
-4. Run `tfsec` for a security scan.
+4. Run `trivy` for a security scan.
 7. Sets up `Sonarqube` Runs the `SonarQube scanning` and `Sonar quality gate check`
 6. Runs the end to end `terratest`
 5. Set up `infracost` generate the cost from the `/examples/complete` dirs and post the comments in the PR and Lso compares with the previously generated cost and update the cost if any